microscaling/queue-demo/README.md

 ## Marathon Demo with Azure Storage Queue

 The marathon-install and marathon-uninstall commands creates the Marathon demo apps using its REST API.
-See this blog post (TODO) for more details.
+See this [blog post](http://blog.microscaling.com/2016/05/microscaling-marathon-with-dcos-on.html) for more details.
 To run the commands you need Ruby but there are no other dependencies.

 ### marathon-install